fanpei91/torsniff/README-zh.md

   torsniff [flags]

 Flags:
-  -a, --addr string        listen on given address (default "0.0.0.0") -d, --dir string         the directory to store the torrents (default "$HOME/torrents") -h, --help               help for torsniff
+  -a, --addr string        listen on given address (default all, ipv4 and ipv6) -d, --dir string         the directory to store the torrents (default "$HOME/torrents") -h, --help               help for torsniff
   -f, --friends int        max fiends to make with per second (default 500)